MolenGeekXR/MolenGeekXR/README.md

 Welcome to Molen Geek XR.
 > MolenGeek XR is a Git account to promote virtual reality through guide, skill trees and workshop with the community across countries.

 MolenGeek is a not for profit organisation that helps the youth to learn about IT in aim to works in the field without the need of pre-requirement.
-See more about it on the website:
+Learn more about it on the website:
 [![image](https://user-images.githubusercontent.com/120555049/207548384-02cc99d3-b268-45a9-891e-f738142315a1.png)](https://molengeek.com)
 https://molengeek.com